RespectMathias/wifi2ble-box-simulator-mirror/README.md

 # 🛠️ Desk Management REST API (Mirrored Repository)

 This repository mirrors and publishes the **Desk Management REST API** automatically, simulating desks with configurable properties and real-time state tracking.
 It builds and publishes the simulator as a Docker image.
-For full details, visit [the master branch](../../tree/main).
+For full details, visit [the main branch](../../tree/main).

 ## 🚀 Quick Start